Get Quotes

 Amana is a solid brand if you're looking for a high-efficiency furnace that has some great design features and specifications, such as advanced burners, ultra-low NOx ratings, secondary heat exchangers, easy installation, and quiet operation.

-They also have a huge selection of furnaces at decent prices, and although they aren't the most affordable brand around, they do have a lot to offer for Canadians with moderate budgets.
-Plus, they back all of their models with a great warranty.
+They also have a huge selection of furnaces at decent prices, and although they aren't the most affordable brand around, they do have a lot to offer for homeowners with moderate budgets.

-However, these units are very similar to those of their parent company, Daikin, which also manufactures the more budget-friendly brand Goodman.
-Amana is essentially the premium brand, with a few additional features and somewhat better warranties than the lower cost Goodman brand.
+However, these units are very similar to those of their parent company, Daikin, which also manufactures the more budget-friendly brand Goodman, who offers Amana’s top-tier warranty terms for all their furnaces.

 ➤ Get the BEST Prices on Amana furnaces: Fill out a free quote request here